| Home | St James Parish Mags | Bream Page 1 | Bream Page 2 | Bream Page 3 |

 Bream, the Maypole 1917 (42k)

-This postcard was dated 9th October 1917 and shows the Maypole with a small boy standing next to it.
-The Maypole was subsequently removed being judged a traffic hazard.
+This postcard was postmarked 9th October 1917 but the photo was probably taken closer to 1910.
+It shows the Maypole with a small boy standing next to it.
+This Maypole was subsequently removed being judged a traffic hazard.
 It was about 40 ft high and had a weather vane at the top.
 W. A. Camm reports that his grandfather bought an old pole prior to 1900.
 The Maypole was pulled down by the county council on 7th November 1925, being judged a source of danger to motor traffic.

 A Maypole was once a common sight in English villages.
 It was the centre of the May Day festivities on the first day of May each year and was often only set up for the day.
 The May Day dancing and celebrations were remnants of pagan festivals.